 Read more here.

-I sent a letter to House Speaker Nancy Pelosi last month urging her to include provisions in the COVID-19 stimulus package to disentangle the United States' medical supply chain from China.
+I sent a letter to House Speaker Nancy Pelosi in April urging her to include provisions in the COVID-19 stimulus package to disentangle the United States' medical supply chain from China.
 97% of antibiotics and a large portion of pharmaceutical products used domestically are manufactured in China.

 - Why is that scary?
 China recently threatened to cut off medical exports to the US and "plunge America into the mighty sea of coronavirus."
 Even if we discount the risk of hostile action from China, COVID-19 has destabilized global supply chains which could prevent Americans from receiving needed medical products.